hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 This is because that tensors are split across devices in tensor parallelism, thus, it is required to communicate among different processes to check if inf or nan occurs in the whole model weights.
 We modified the torch amp implementation so that it is compatible with tensor parallelism now.

-> ❌️ fp16 and zero configuration are not compatible
+> ❌️ fp16 and zero are not compatible
 >
 > ⚠️ Pipeline only support naive AMP currently